 Additionally, your soil needs to be well drained and loamy if possible, as roses often struggle in heavy clay like soils.
 Prepare your soil well by digging it over and digging in a good manure.
 Then add a fine dressing of super phosphate.
 Finally, if the conditions are unsuitable to plant right now, please do not worry.
 Keep your roses in a cool dark place in their original containers and ensure you keep the soil slightly moist until you are able to plant them.

 How to treat your roses

 Contrary to popular belief, roses are not as difficult to look after as it is often portrayed.
-How you look after your roses creates much debate.
-The jury is out on whether you nurture your roses lovingly or leave them very much to their own devices.
+How you look after them creates much debate.
+The jury is out on whether you nurture them lovingly or leave them very much to their own devices.
 Strong argument abounds for both sides!
 You will have to decide yourself what works for you and your roses.

 You can spray them during the summer months with a weak solution of washing up liquid to get rid of greenfly.
 Alternatively, plant marigolds, chives and lavender in nearby beds.
 Easy.